-Even if the deposit is stored in an interest-earning account, landlords won’t have any obligation to pay tenants any accrued interests.
+Even if the security deposit is stored in an interest-earning account, landlords won’t have any obligation to pay tenants any accrued interests.

 What can a tenant deposit be used for in Nevada?

 • To cover lost rental income.
-This is for when a tenant chooses to break their lease early or abandon the property.
+This is for when a tenant chooses to break their lease early or abandon the rental property.